casaArseniy/twitter_scrape_bot/README.md

 ```
 ## Screenshots
 - Main Menu

 ![main_menu screenshot](https://github.com/casaArseniy/twitter_scrape_bot/blob/main/readme_images/main_menu.png)

 - Adding a target, saves the target to target_data.csv file.
 Add a name for the target and a valid HTML link to their profile.
 Input error checks are not implemented so you'll have to be careful when inputting links to not break the program.

 ![add_target screenshot](https://github.com/casaArseniy/twitter_scrape_bot/blob/main/readme_images/add_target.png)

 - You can either target all targets (using the checkmark) on the list or select a single target from the list.

 ![start screenshot](https://github.com/casaArseniy/twitter_scrape_bot/blob/main/readme_images/start.png)

+## Testing
+TBD